ioccc-src/mkiocccentry/jparse/json_util_README.md

 				j		print JSON member om JSON syntax

 				name		alias for n
-				value		alais for v
+				value		alias for v
-				both		alais for b
+				both		alias for b
-				json		alais for j
+				json		alias for j
 ```

 The `-t type` applies to the type of the [JSON member